figo-connect/php-figo/README.md

 Demos
 -----
-In this repository you can also have a look at a simple console(console_demo.py) and web demo(web_demo).
+In this repository you can also have a look at a simple console (console_demo.php) and web demo (web_demo/).
 While the console demo simply accesses the figo API, the web demo implements the full OAuth flow.